Interference filter: Applications

-Other uses

 Artistic glass jewelry is occasionally fabricated to behave as a dichroic filter.
 Because the wavelength of light selected by the filter varies with the angle of incidence of the light, such jewelry often has an iridescent effect, changing color as the (for example) earrings swing.
 Another interesting application of dichroic filters is spatial filtering.

 With a technique licensed from Infitec, Dolby Labs uses dichroic filters for screening 3D movies.
 The left lens of the Dolby 3D glasses transmits specific narrow bands of red, green and blue frequencies, while the right lens transmits a different set of red, green and blue frequencies.
 The projector uses matching filters to display the images meant for the left and right eyes.

 Long-pass dichroic filters applied to ordinary lighting can prevent it from attracting insects.
 In some cases, such filters can prevent attraction of other wildlife, reducing adverse environmental impact.